Marie-Vi/bogutski-qa5-project/_DOCS/user/profile.md

 * the **graph** shows the progress of the User depending on the Honor and the Completed task in time, expressed in days of the month.

 #### 3. About
-* Field **About** shows information of User’s experience, skills, and hobbies.
+* Field **About** shows information of the User’s experience, skills, and hobbies.
 Information can appear in the User’s preferred language.
 * Text area is required.
 * The default state is zero character and the placeholder is "I'm … ".

 #### 4. Goals
-* User is asked to tell about their goals in programming and career.
+* The User is asked to tell about their goals in programming and career.
 * Text area is required.
 * The default state is zero character and the placeholder is "1… 2… 3… ".

 #### 5. Completed challenges
 ##### 5.1.
 Purpose of the field:
-* **Completed Challenges** is a profile page field which main idea is to show a list of User's completed tasks in Codewars.
+* **Completed Challenges** is a profile page field which main idea is to show a list of the User's completed tasks in Codewars.

 ##### 5.2.
 Button Update list:
 * It refreshes the list of solved katas.